abdnh/anki-asr/README.md

 ## Usage

 Most speech recognition services require you to register for an API key.
 After you sign up and get your key, you need to paste it in the add-on's config.
 Go to _Tools > Add-ons_, select this add-on from your add-on list, and click _Config_.
-Then paste your key in the `api_key` option under _provider_options > deepgram_.
+Then paste your key in the `api_key` option under the relevant service name under the _provider_options_ option.

 ### As a template filter

-Currently, the add-on works as a template filter you put in your [card template](https://docs.ankiweb.net/templates/intro.html).
+Currently, the add-on works as a template filter (`asr`, for "automatic speech recognition" or "Anki speech recognition"), which you put in your [card template](https://docs.ankiweb.net/templates/intro.html).
 E.g:

 ```
 {{asr:Front}}